 The marketing concept holds the belief that for businesses to succeed the satisfaction of customers’ needs is fundamental.
 It is a marketing philosophy that argues the production of products should be based on the customer’s needs, wants, and preferences, and delivering them the way they want results in maximum customer satisfaction.

-The marketing concept is based on these implicit beliefs:
+The marketing concept in marketing field is based on these implicit beliefs:

 - Customers want to consume products as per their needs, choices, wants, and preferences.

-- All the company’s focus should be on the identification of customer needs and wants.
+- All of the company’s focus should be on the identification of customer needs and wants.

 - Products should be produced giving priority (based on) to customers’ needs.